Moore graph: Moore graphs as cages

-(The right hand side of the formula instead counts the number of vertices in a breadth first search tree starting from a single vertex, accounting for the possibility that a vertex in the last level of the tree may be adjacent to d vertices in the previous level.)
+(The right hand side of the formula instead counts the number of vertices in a breadth-first search tree starting from a single vertex, accounting for the possibility that a vertex in the last level of the tree may be adjacent to d vertices in the previous level.)

 Thus, the Moore graphs are sometimes defined as including the graphs that exactly meet this bound.
 Again, any such graph must be a cage.

 Examples

 The Hoffman–Singleton theorem states that any Moore graph with girth 5 must have degree 2, 3, 7, or 57.

-The Moore graphs are:
+Damerell showed that there are no Moore graphs of diameter greater than 2 apart from odd cycles.